Start a Club Website

 Many clubs, especially those with a smaller alumni base, find that a Facebook page or group is a low-maintenance way to meet their needs for an online presence.
 If interested, our Social Media Guide can help you get started.

-Alternatively, Wharton offers an “autosite” website option.
-This is a landing page for your club that features contact information, an officer list, a welcome message to alumni and any links you would like to provide.
+Alternatively, Wharton offers a landing page website option.
+This is a page for your club that features contact information, an officer list, a welcome message to alumni and any links you would like to provide.
 Our office can create this for you, and there is no ongoing maintenance for your club.
 Contact us for more information.